 For more information, contact Elena Sigman, Director of Collaborative Learning, firstname.lastname@example.org

 An introduction to Collective Leadership as a foundation for supervision.
 Supervisors will explore the principles of Responsibility, Self-Reflection and Feedback.
 By strengthening their own practice of asking for feedback, supervisors will model collective leadership for direct reports and other staff.
-Fundamentals of supervision covered on Day 1 include:
+Fundamentals of supervision covered in Module 1 include:

 - Establishing and sustaining supervisory relationships